laanwj/etna_viv/README.md

 - `dove_old`: Marvell Dove, older drivers (0.8.0.1998, 0.8.0.1123)
 - `arnova`: Android, Arnova 10B G3 tablet (RK2918)
 - `v2`: Various Android, for older chips (RK2918 etc)
+- `imx6`: Various Android, for newer chips (i.MX6 specific)
 - `v4`: Various Android, for newer chips (i.MX6 etc)

 If possible get the `gc_*.h` headers for your specific kernel version.
-If that's not possible, try to find which of the above is most similar, and adapt that.
+If that's not possible, try to find which of the above sets of headers is most similar, and adapt that.

 gc_abi.h
 ----------